7gxycn08/Proxy-List-Scanner/README.md

 # PPS

-PPS is a Proxy List Scanner and Classifier which scans a list of proxy server `ipaddress:port` and splits them into three categories based on their HTTP response.
+PPS is a Proxy List Scanner and Classifier Script which scans a list of proxy server `ipaddress:port` and splits them into three categories based on their HTTP response.

 ![PPS](https://user-images.githubusercontent.com/121936658/211213991-2e39b16e-1f0d-4e6b-bd50-9118e2961229.png)